abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

     Use dvloc0 8.0

   * Hf-sp.in:
+    4f frozen in core.
+Has 2 f-projectors to improve transferability.
+    Recommended for GS applications.

   * Hf-fsp.in:

 ## Ta
+  Needs GW version

   * Ta-sp.in:
+    4f frozen in core.
+Has 2 f-projectors to improve transferability.
+    Recommended for GS applications.
-  The missing f, only at 1 H below the fermi level is probably too much to classify the sp as GW
+    The missing f, only at ~1 H below the fermi level is probably too much to classify the sp as GW

   * Ta-fsp.in:

 ## W
+  Needs GW version

   * W-sp.in:
+    4f frozen in core.
+Has 2 f-projectors to improve transferability.
+    Recommended for GS applications.
+    The missing f, only at ~1 H below the fermi level is probably too much to classify the sp as GW

   * W-fsp.in:

 ## Re:

-  * Re-sp.in: needs GW version
+  * Re-sp.in
+    4f frozen in core.
+Has 2 f-projectors to improve transferability.
+    Recommended for GS applications.
+    The missing f, only at ~1.5 H below the fermi level is probably too much to classify the sp as GW

 ## Os

   * Os-sp.in: needs GW version
+    4f frozen in core.
+Has 2 f-projectors to improve transferability.
+    Recommended for GS applications.

 ## Ir

   * Ir-sp: removed the GW tag, 4f to close
+    4f frozen in core.
+Has 2 f-projectors to improve transferability.
+    Recommended for GS applications.

 ## Pt
   fsp softer model core charge? the two highest energy points seem off... add an f projector to sp?
-  $ removed the GW tag from sp, its high in energy and the fsp shows a serious overlap
-  Pt-sp: Regenerated with modcore 3
-  (Pt-p gives much better deltafactor but has ghosts at +25 eV, Pt-ex-sp does not improve, new df with pt-sp-icmod3 is 4.8) Ask michiel about MC
+  $ removed the GW tag from sp, its high in energy and the fsp shows a serious overlap (Pt-p gives much better deltafactor but has ghosts at +25 eV, Pt-ex-sp does not improve, new df with pt-sp-icmod3 is 4.8)

   * Pt-sp.in: